pimoroni/Piano-HAT/examples/README.md

-Piano HAT will also work with anything that supports MIDI input, thanks to Python MIDI and the `midi-piano.py` example.
+Piano HAT will work with anything that supports MIDI input, thanks to Python MIDI and the `midi-piano.py` example.

 ## Installing Python MIDI